golaneduard/argocd_sops/README.md

-# Configure ArgoCD Pipeline with GitlabCI, SOPS Secrets and HelmCharts
+# Configure ArgoCD Pipeline with GitlabCI, SOPS Secrets and HelmCharts test

 ---
 This repository will help you to configure for your application an CI/CD pipeline with building an docker image and deploying on Kubernetes Cluster.\